Ontario and Canada Legal Rights Explained

 • The Multi-Provincial/Territorial Assistance Program Agreement;

-• The Grandview Agreement.
+• The Grandview Agreement;

-• Extraordinary Assistance Plan (Canada)
+• Extraordinary Assistance Plan (Canada);

-• Ontario Hepatitis C Assistance Plan (applies where recipient contracted the disease before 01 January 1996 and after 30 June 1990)
+• Ontario Hepatitis C Assistance Plan (applies where recipient contracted the disease before 01 January 1996 and after 30 June 1990);

-• Pre-1986/Post-1990 Hepatitis C Settlement Agreement (December 14, 2006) (applies to any payments under this agreement except those for: loss of income under section 2.05 of the Agreement, loss of services under section 2.06 of the Agreement and compensation to dependants under section 4.04 of the Agreement)
+• Pre-1986/Post-1990 Hepatitis C Settlement Agreement (December 14, 2006) (applies to any payments under this agreement except those for: loss of income under section 2.05 of the Agreement, loss of services under section 2.06 of the Agreement and compensation to dependants under section 4.04 of the Agreement);

-• 1986-1990 Hepatitis C Settlement Agreement (15 June 1999) (applies to lump sums paid except those for loss of income or a loss of support)(applies where recipient contracted the disease between 1986 and 1990)
+• 1986-1990 Hepatitis C Settlement Agreement (15 June 1999) (applies to lump sums paid except those for loss of income or a loss of support)(applies where recipient contracted the disease between 1986 and 1990);

-• Walkerton Compensation Plan, except payments for future lost income.
+• Walkerton Compensation Plan, except payments for future lost income;

-• compensation, other than compensation for loss of income, related to a claim of abuse sustained at an Indian residential school, including compensation received under the Indian Residential Schools Settlement Agreement
+• compensation, other than compensation for loss of income, related to a claim of abuse sustained at an Indian residential school, including compensation received under the Indian Residential Schools Settlement Agreement;

-• a "personal credit" within the meaning of section 5.07 of the Indian Residential Schools Settlement Agreement.
+• a "personal credit" within the meaning of section 5.07 of the Indian Residential Schools Settlement Agreement;

 • payments under the "Quest for Gold" - Ontario Athlete Assistance Program.

-(k) Dependent Child Earnings Asset Exemption
+(k) Minor (Under 18) Earnings Asset Exemption

 Such earnings are also exempt as "income" (see Ch.6 Income Rules: Earnings Income Treatment: Categorical Exemptions").